What is a toxic relationship with drama?

 To make healthy relationship choices, you must understand the difference between unhealthy and healthy relationships.

-Unhealthy relationships start quick, fail to thrive, create excessive drama, and end in disaster.
-In contrast, healthy relationships take time to develop a friendship, and feelings of love grow and mature with age.
+Unhealthy relationships start quickly, fail to thrive, create excessive drama, and end in disaster.
+In contrast, healthy relationships take time to develop friendships, and feelings of love grow and mature with age.

 #5 Live in Your Truth